MyPureCloud/genesys-cloud-webrtc-sdk/doc/headset.md

 Value of event:
 * `event: EmittedHeadsetEvents` - string value emitted by the headset library to determine what event had just occurred
-* `payload:` {
+* `payload:` - object containing
-    `name: string` - Name of the recent event as interpretted by the headset device `event`: { containing various items mostly for logging purposes}
+    * `name: string` - Name of the recent event as interpretted by the headset device
+    * `event`: { containing various items mostly for logging purposes}
-    `holdRequested: boolean` - the value determining if the event is to hold (`true`) or resume (`false`) the call `code?: string` - Optional: A string value of a number that represents the action that was just taken.
+    * `holdRequested: boolean` - the value determining if the event is to hold (`true`) or resume (`false`) the call
+    * `code?: string` - Optional: A string value of a number that represents the action that was just taken.
 Not all vendors supply a code which is why it is only optional
-}

 #### `webHidPermissionRequested`
 This is a special event that is only necessary for specific devices.
-Certain devices (such as Jabra) support a technology known as WebHID that requires additional permissions in order to use the call controls.
+Certain devices (such as Jabra) support a technology known as [WebHID](https://developer.mozilla.org/en-US/docs/Web/API/WebHID_API) that requires additional permissions in order to use the call controls.
 This event is emitted when a WebHID enabled device is selected.
 The event includes a `callback` function that is required in order to achieve additional permissions for WebHID

 Declaration:
 ``` ts